All Rights Are Individual

 “Property is not only money and other tangible things of value, but also includes any intangible right considered as a source or element of income or wealth: the right and interest which a [hu]man has in lands and chattels to the exclusion of others.
 It is the right to enjoy and to dispose of certain things in the most absolute manner” [my boldface emphasis].

-This legal definition of property captures precisely the reason that the crux of freedom and free-exchange is private property: because the right to property is not only the right to the material goods created and purchased — though it is certainly that too — but even more fundamentally, the right to property is the right to the act and the activity which creates those material goods, including the wealth to purchase other material goods which other people have created and then voluntarily put on the market for exchange.
+This legal definition of property captures the precise reason that the crux of freedom and free-exchange is private property: because the right to property is not only the right to the material goods created and purchased — though it is certainly that too — but more fundamentally it’s the right to the act and activity which creates those material goods, including the wealth to purchase other material goods which other people have created and voluntarily put on the market for exchange.

 Laissez-faire is the only politco-economic system that respects and protects the inalienable right to life, liberty, property, free-exchange, and voluntary, consensual human action.